oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 }
 ```

-We are interested in 3 run-time metrics this application:
-- Elapsed time - A proxy for the performance of the application i.e. how well the application was optimized.
+We are interested in elapsed time as a measurement for the performance of the application i.e. how well the application was optimized.
-- CPU Usage - A proxy for the overhead of the runtime (since our application if fully single-threaded, CPU usage over 100% is a proxy for overhead)
-- Max RSS size - A proxy for the memory usage of the application and runtime
+The assumption is that the better the optimizations applied to the application the less time the application will take to complete a workload.

-We will run the same application in three different ways:
+We will run the same application in two different ways GraalVM Native Image without PGO and GraalVM Native Image with PGO.
-- GraalVM as a JVM
-- GraalVM native-image without PGO
-- GraalVM native-image with PGO

 ## Build instructions